MicrosoftDocs/azure-devops-docs/docs/git/use-ssh-keys-to-authenticate.md

 &gt; eval `ssh-agent`</pre>

 ### I use [PuTTY](http://www.putty.org/) as my SSH client and generated my keys with PuTTYgen.
-Can I use these keys with Team Services?
+Can I use these keys with VSTS?

 Yes.
 Load the private key with PuTTYgen, go to **Conversions** menu and select **Export OpenSSH key**.
 Save the private key file and then follow the steps to [set up non-default keys](use-ssh-keys-to-authenticate.md#newkeys).